Puridech/thai-food-recognition/data/foods/khao_kluk_kapi_en.md

 ### Cooking Instructions

+**Step 1: Prepare roasted shrimp paste**
-1. **Prepare roasted shrimp paste**: If using raw shrimp paste, roast it in a dry pan over low heat until fragrant and well-cooked (about 5-7 minutes).
+If using raw shrimp paste, roast it in a dry pan over low heat until fragrant and well-cooked (about 5-7 minutes).
 Roast until the paste turns dark brown and aromatic, being careful not to burn it.
 Remove from heat and blend or pound until fine.
 (Alternatively, use pre-roasted shrimp paste.)

+**Step 2: Make shrimp paste sauce**
-2. **Make shrimp paste sauce**: Heat 3 tablespoons vegetable oil in a pan over low heat.
+Heat 3 tablespoons vegetable oil in a pan over low heat.
 Add the pounded roasted shrimp paste and stir-fry to combine with the oil.
 Add palm sugar and stir-fry until sugar dissolves completely and the flavor is well-balanced between salty and sweet.
 Remove from heat and let cool.
 Add lime juice and stir well.
 Taste and adjust with more sugar or lime juice as needed.

-3. **Prepare accompaniments**:
+**Step 3: Prepare accompaniments**
 - Make 2 thin omelets, roll them up when cooked, and julienne
 - Deep-fry dried shrimp in hot oil until crispy; drain excess oil
 - Fry julienned shallots until golden and crispy; drain
 - Roast or fry peanuts until fragrant and crispy
 - Prepare vegetables and fruits: dice long beans, julienne green mango, peel and julienne ginger, thinly slice chilies
 - Wash betel leaves thoroughly and pat dry

-4. **Mix rice with shrimp paste**: Place hot cooked rice in a large bowl.
+**Step 4: Mix rice with shrimp paste**
+Place hot cooked rice in a large bowl.
 Pour the prepared shrimp paste sauce over the rice.
 Mix thoroughly until the rice is evenly coated with the sauce.
 The rice should be light brown with a glossy sheen and smell fragrant of shrimp paste and lime.
 Taste to ensure proper seasoning; if too bland, add a little more sauce.

+**Step 5: Arrange for serving**
-5. **Arrange for serving**: Transfer the mixed rice to a central serving plate or special compartmentalized dish.
+Transfer the mixed rice to a central serving plate or special compartmentalized dish.
 Arrange all accompaniments attractively around the rice: sweet pork floss, julienned omelet, peanuts, dried shrimp, fried shallots, sliced chilies, diced long beans, green mango, ginger julienne, and betel leaves.
 Place lime wedges on the side.

+**Step 6: How to eat**
-6. **How to eat**: Take a portion of the shrimp paste rice.
+Take a portion of the shrimp paste rice.
 Add various accompaniments according to your preference (traditionally, you add all of them).
 Squeeze a little lime juice and mix everything together.
 Spoon the mixture onto a betel leaf, wrap it, and eat it in one bite.
 The betel leaf provides a refreshing herbal note that balances the bold flavors and adds aromatic freshness.

 ### Cooking Time

-- **Prep time**: 30-40 minutes
+- Prep time: 30-40 minutes
-- **Cook time**: 20 minutes
+- Cook time: 20 minutes
-- **Total time**: 50-60 minutes
+- Total: 50-60 minutes

 ### Difficulty Level

-⭐⭐⭐⭐ (4/5) - Quite difficult (many accompaniments require separate preparation)
+⭐⭐⭐⭐☆ (4/5 stars) - Quite difficult

 ### 💡 Tips and Notes